The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Reproducibility of networks with intact feedback

 \section{Reproducibility of networks with intact feedback}

-We measured the variance of free membrane potential and spike train correlations over several trials for a single network realization (\prettyref{appfig:control_calib}).
-This variance is smaller than the variance we observe over different network realizations (compare to \prettyref{fig:corr_calib} and \prettyref{appfig:chip603} and \ref{appfig:chip605}), which indicates that the latter is mostly caused by the different connectivity, not by trial-to-trial variability.
+We measured the standard deviation of free membrane potential and spike train correlations over several trials for a single network realization (\prettyref{appfig:control_calib}).
+This standard deviation is smaller than the standard deviation we observe over different network realizations (compare to \prettyref{fig:corr_calib} and \prettyref{appfig:chipsv5}), which indicates that the latter is mostly caused by the different realizations of the connectivity, not by trial-to-trial variability.
 Note that the variability between trials of networks with intact feedback is likely to be larger than between replays of network activity as shown in \prettyref{fig:reprod}, because network dynamics may be chaotic.
 The data shown in \prettyref{appfig:control_calib} has to be interpreted with care, because the reproducibility of only a single network realization is considered.
-For different realizations, the variance may change.
+For different realizations, the mean and standard deviation will in general be different.